33 Remarkable Tea Statistics and Facts for a Cozy 2022

 When it comes to the most consumed drinks, tea takes second place.
 That indicates that trends come and go, but tea has remained as popular as it has always been.
-The global tea consumption is forecasted to reach 297 billion liters in 2021, as tea statistics indicate.
+As tea statistics indicate, global tea consumption was forecast to reach 297 billion liters in 2021.

 Is the tea market growing or shrinking?